Joshh90/Instacart-Data-Analysis-Project-using-python-and-sql/README.md

 ### Goal of the project

-The goal of this analysis is to supports better inventory management, targeted promotions, and enhanced product placement strategies for improved sales performance.
+The goal of this analysis is to supports better inventory management, targeted promotions, and enhanced product placement strategies for improved sales performance for e-commerce business.

 ### About Instacart:
 *Instacart is an American company that provides a platform for online grocery delivery and pick-up services.
 It partners with local grocery stores and retailers to enable customers to shop for groceries and household items through the Instacart app or website.
 A personal shopper picks and delivers the orders to the customer's doorstep or prepares them for pick-up.*